Tier 2 Visa Employer Sponsor Licence Guide.

 The general salary threshold is calculated based on actual gross earnings, up to a maximum of 48 hours per week.
 However, if the employee works irregular hours resulting in uneven pay, work in excess of 48 hours in some weeks can be considered towards the salary thresholds.
 The average over a regular cycle (up to 17 weeks) should not exceed 48 hours per week, and any unpaid rest weeks will be considered when assessing whether the salary thresholds are met.

 The going rate is calculated based on a 37.5-hour working week.
-It's essential to ensure that the salary offered to candidates meets or exceeds these requirements to comply with the Tier 2 visa route and successfully obtain a sponsorship license.
+It's essential to ensure that the salary offered to candidates meets or exceeds these requirements to comply with the skilled worker visa route and successfully obtain a licence.
 In the next section, we will discuss the concept of 'tradable points' that can affect the salary requirements.

 Tradable points